-The UV Job Board has many opportunities posted for all majors.
+The Wolverine Career Link has many opportunities posted for all majors.

 Plan ahead and save for you dream internship.
 Career Development Center and Internship Services can help you review your options and set goals to accomplish an internship that fits your needs and interests.

 Visit www.uvu.edu/internships for more information on how to locate and prepare for internships.